MyPureCloud/developer-center-blog/source/2019-06-06-inbound-and-outbound-sms-messaging/index.html.md

 author: russelle.carvajal@genesys.com
 ---

 One convenient means of communication today is through messaging.
-With PureCloud ACD and SMS messaging feature an organization can handle inbound and outbound SMS messaging after a few configuration and allow communication without the holding time.
+With Genesys Cloud ACD and SMS messaging feature an organization can handle inbound and outbound SMS messaging after a few configuration and allow communication without the holding time.
 If SMS and messaging features are enabled, contact your designated Customer Success Manager or email CloudSales@genesys.com if the features are not available.

 To start setting up SMS messaging, we need to first [Purchase an SMS Number](https://help.mypurecloud.com/articles/purchase-sms-numbers/) (to see SMS pricing details, go to [ACD messaging and SMS pricing](https://help.mypurecloud.com/articles/acd-messaging-pricing/)).
 The number will be use as inbound and outbound number.